alejandrodesantiago/alejandrodesantiago.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Institute of Bioinformatics and Department of Marine Sciences</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: <a href='#'>Institute of Bioinformatics and Department of Marine Sciences</a> 325 Sanford Drive
+University of Georgia, Athens GA 30602

 profile:
   align: right